 Why is our town called Jewell (Junction)?

 During 1880, the Toledo and Northwestern Railroad built a westward rail line from Tama City on its mainline, aimed at Minnesota and the Black Hills.
 It passed through this vicinity and on to Webster City in December.
 In late 1880 and early 1881, the Toledo and Northwestern Railroad continued their line north and began a second line west towards Sioux City on the Missouri River.
 Where those two rail lines met, the new town gained the name, Jewell Junction.

 The town of Jewell Junction was laid out at this junction, and was named for David T. Jewell.
 It was created in Section 28-87-24 by the real estate division of the railroad, the Western Town Lot Company.
 This same company platted the towns of Ellsworth, Randall, Stanhope, Stratford and Kamrar.

 The north-south streets in the original plat were First (a curved street), Second, Third, Fourth, and Fifth Streets.
 The east-west streets were Lyon, Main, Rienhart, and Idaho Streets.
 Main Street was later changed to Jewell Street.
-As the town prospered, the name of the town was simply known as Jewell, though to today the legal name remains Jewell Junction.
+As the town prospered, the name of the town was simply known as Jewell, though to many, it remains Jewell Junction.

 The post office was established on December 27, 1880.
 The post office was located about 40 rods south of the depot.
 Mrs. Laura E. Cooper served as the first of 14 postmasters during Jewell's first 100 years.
 The post office was never called Jewell Junction.
 John Foster served as the first rural mail carrier starting in 1903.
 The five digit zip code for Jewell was introduced on July 1, 1963.